apache/beam/src/get-started/wordcount-example.md

 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/snippets.py tag:examples_wordcount_minimal_create
 %}```

-### Applying Pipeline Transforms
+### Applying pipeline transforms

 The Minimal WordCount pipeline contains several transforms to read data into the pipeline, manipulate or otherwise transform the data, and write out the results.
-Each transform represents an operation in the pipeline.
+Transforms can consist of an individual operation, or can contain multiple nested transforms (which is a [composite transform]({{ site.baseurl }}/documentation/programming-guide#transforms-composite)).

-Each transform takes some kind of input (data or otherwise), and produces some output data.
-The input and output data is represented by the SDK class `PCollection`. `PCollection` is a special class, provided by the Beam SDK, that you can use to represent a data set of virtually any size, including unbounded data sets.
+Each transform takes some kind of input data and produces some output data.
+The input and output data is often represented by the SDK class `PCollection`.
+`PCollection` is a special class, provided by the Beam SDK, that you can use to represent a data set of virtually any size, including unbounded data sets.

 <img src="{{ "/images/wordcount-pipeline.png" | prepend: site.baseurl }}" alt="Word Count pipeline diagram">
 Figure 1: The pipeline data flow.